techcodedu/Snippets/Part_1_Project_and_VENV_setup.md

     "prefix": "setup",
     "body": [
       "# Create project directory",
-      "mkdir $1_kiosk",
+      "mkdir project_name",

       "# Navigate to project directory",
       "cd $1_kiosk",

+      "# Open project in VS Code",
+      "code ."

-      "# Copy a venv from your old project and place it here in our new project directory", "",
+      "# Locate a venv folder from your old project and paste in your new", "",

       "# Activate virtual environment",
-      "appvenv\Scripts\activate",
+      "copiedvenv\Scripts\activate",

       "# Open project in VS Code",
       "code ."